Car Paint Repair Costs: How to Pay for Auto Body Scratches

 After insurance, you’ll be on the hook for any costs related to car paint damage.
 It’s best to pay these costs out of pocket if possible to avoid borrowing money and paying interest.
 Since you’re paying out of your own cash reserves, you won’t have to pay interest or fees like you would with a personal loan or credit card.

-Paying with a credit card is a simple way of getting your repairs completed and paid for without coming up with the money beforehand, but it’ll be costly.
+Paying with a credit card is a simple way of getting your repairs covered and completed, but it could prove costly.
 You’ll have to pay interest on any balance that isn’t paid by the time your statement is due, even if you make the minimum monthly payment.
+Zeroing your balance at the end of the month is the only efficient way to use the plastic in your wallet.

 You may be able to cut down on interest costs by signing up for a credit card with an introductory 0% APR period.
 These credit cards won’t charge interest on purchases made within a certain number of months from the time you open the card, as long as the balance is paid off by the end of the promotional period.